getalp/Lightweight-Transformer-Models-For-HAR-on-Mobile-Devices/README.md

 ```
 ### 4.2 Device-Wise evaluation with the HHAR Dataset

-To run HART/MobileHART in a leave one position out pipeline with the RealWorld dataset, please launch:
+To run HART/MobileHART in a leave one device out pipeline with the HHAR dataset, please launch:

 ```
 python main.py --architecture HART --dataset HHAR --positionDevice nexus4 --localEpoch 200 --batch_size 64